cybergarage/puzzledb-go/doc/concept.md

 Key-Value Model
 ---------------

+PuzzleDB represents all database objects such as data objects, schema objects, and index objects as document data.
+Document data are ultimately stored as Key-Value objects.

 The document model is not natively implemented and is currently built on a key-value model with a coder plugin module.
 PuzzleDB provides a default coder, the CBOR (Concise Binary Object Representation ) plug-in module as the default coder.

 PuzzleDB encodes a document data with a coder and stores it as a key-value data.
 The relationship between the default coder, CBOR data model, and the document data model is shown below.